rozek/blockly-ai-playground/README.md

 ![WebSearch](./Screenshots/WebSearch.png)

 > searches the web for documents related to a given search phrase and returns a list with the URLs of the first found documents.
-The search request is sent to the SearXNG server specified in context item `SearXNGServer`, but found documents are only listed if they have a score greater than or equal to the threshold specified in context item `SearXNGScoreThreshold` (a number in the range 0...10 which defaults to 2)
+If context item `SearXNGServer` contains a valid URL, the search request is sent to that server and only documents with a score greater than or equal to the threshold specified in context item `SearXNGScoreThreshold` (a number in the range 0...10 which defaults to 2) will be listed.
+Otherwise, a random public server will be looked up and used to perform the search.
+In both cases, up to 10 URLs will be returned, at most.

 ![WikipediaSearch](./Screenshots/WikipediaSearch.png)